controlplaneio/threat-modelling-envoy-gateway-talk/README.md

 - :warning: exploit known vulnerabilities in an unpatched Envoy Proxy
 - :warning: exploit weaknesses in the Kubernetes cluster to move laterally from a compromised pod to an Envoy Pod

-:warning: To further explore the consequences of multitenancy, let's consider the most general scenario where we have multiple Gateways in different namespaces within the cluster (each referencing a different GatewayClass), and one of the Gateway pods is compromised (e.g. through one of the above routes).
+:warning: To further explore the consequences of multi-tenancy, let's consider the most general scenario where we have multiple Gateways in different namespaces within the cluster (each referencing a different GatewayClass), and one of the Gateway pods is compromised (e.g. through one of the above routes).
 Could our attacker now modify an EnvoyProxy in a different namespace to that of the compromised Envoy Gateway?

 Note that in our example, we have not used Envoy Gateway's namespaced mode, so each Envoy Gateway has Kubernetes permissions defined by a ClusterRole.
 Let's imagine that Tenant A has been compromised, and the attacker wants to modify the Shared Envoy Proxy.
 Firstly we can look at the Envoy Gateway ClusterRole used by Tenant A's Gateway: